Enjoy state-of-the-art facilities with purpose-built rooms, resources and access to Manchester's internationally renowned cultural assets.

 The University is home to over 30 international and language-related student societies offering a breadth of cultural activities and experiences.
 Some of our societies also coordinate trips abroad to language-specific destinations.

-You'll have access to the University Language Centre - a state-of-the-art facility boasting a wide range of resources, including a new interpreting suite, purpose-built recording rooms and resources for over 80 languages.
+You'll have access to the University Centre for Academic English - a state-of-the-art facility boasting a wide range of resources, including a new interpreting suite, purpose-built recording rooms and resources for over 80 languages.

 The Centre also offers multilingual word processing, language learning software, off-air recording and AV duplication, multilingual terrestrial and satellite TV, and extensive support and advice for learners.

-The University is also home to cultural assets such as the Whitworth Art Gallery, John Rylands Library and Manchester Museum, while the £24 million Alan Gilbert Learning Commons offers a stimulating 24/7 environment for study, combining inspiring decor with flexible spaces and the latest in learning technology.
+The University is also home to cultural assets such as the Whitworth Art Gallery, John Rylands Research Institute and Library, and Manchester Museum, while the £24 million Alan Gilbert Learning Commons offers a stimulating 24/7 environment for study, combining inspiring decor with flexible spaces and the latest in learning technology.

-Explore the ULC library containing multi-format materials in 80 languages.
+Explore the UCAE library containing multi-format materials in 80 languages.

 Learn more about the state of the art study and learning centre.